zzxwill/oss/intl.en-US/Developer Guide/Access and control/ACL verification.md

 Based on whether the identity authentication information is included or not, HTTP requests sent to OSS are divided into two types: requests with identity authentication information and anonymous requests without identity authentication information.
 The identity authentication information in requests comes in two forms:

 -   Authorization contained in the request header, in the format of OSS + AccessKeyId + signature string
--   OSS AccessKeyId and Signature fields contained in the request URL.
+-   OSS AccessKeyId and a signature contained in the request URL.

 ## OSS access process {#section_f4l_3f5_tdb .section}